 Go to Text

-Ctrl+N 3 times
+Control+N 3 times

-.styl.
-This command generally works much faster that Visual Studio's native Find in Files command, but as a downside, it does not support regular expressions.
+This navigation command lets you quickly find and navigate to any textual matches in your solution.
+Besides files of supported languages, the matching items will be found in files of any textual format.
+This command generally works much faster than Visual Studio's native Find in Files command, but as a downside, it does not support regular expressions.

-To navigate to a text occurrence in code and textual files
+Navigate to a text occurrence in code and textual files

-- In the Find text pop-up that appears, start typing text you want to find.
+In the Find text popup that appears, start typing text you want to find.
 As you type, the lookup list narrows down, suggesting entries that match the entered text.

 If some text is selected in the editor or copied to the clipboard from Visual Studio, it appears in the search field.

-- By default, the text field is case-insensitive here.
+By default, the text field is case-insensitive here.
 If necessary, click Match case to make the search case-sensitive.

-- Optionally, you can type the following filters before or after the search query:
+Optionally, you can type the following filters before or after the search query:

-- Do one of the following:
+Do one of the following:

 This feature is supported in the following languages and technologies:

 The instructions and examples given here address the use of the feature in C#.
-For details specific to other languages, see corresponding topics in the ReSharper by Language section.
+For more information about other languages, refer to corresponding topics in the ReSharper by language section.